Online Scam Questions and Answers

-Other and more innovative reasons may appear in these scams for criminals to try and trick you into calling them.
+Other and more innovative reasons may appear in these online scams for criminals to try and trick you into calling them.
 They will ask for remote access via FastSupport, TeamViewer, AnyDesk, LogMeIn, GoToAssist which are legitimate services, but used in these situations.
 In case you allow them remote access to your device, the con artists will try to convince you even more by involving Windows software or other equally popular programs, to gain your trust and try to make you pay for the support service.

 If you go a step further and enter your credit card details, you will be taxed for the service, but with a bigger sum that you agreed on, while the scammer saying that he understood you wanted a monthly service for a year or something of the sort.
 Then, when you request a refund, you will be asked to login with your bank account somewhere.
 That data will be stolen, and the scammer will steal even more money, while claiming that you are on a secure server and he cannot see anything going on.

 The phone call ends, you are suspicious of the scammer, but reassured by him that he is not involved, your device is fixed, but you are robbed of your money (some of which you don’t know about yet).